isakeghv/comparative_tool_prototype/documentation/studyBlock.md

 # Documentation and guidelines

-## studyBlock component
+## study-card component

-The study-block component is the component displayed in the dashboard for each of the studies.
+The study-card component is the component displayed in the dashboard for each of the studies.

 ### Props